Nitesh8750/SQL/Projects/Data_Warehouse_Project/Readme.md

 Fork the repository.<br>
 Clone the repository to your local machine.<br>
 Create a new branch for your feature or fix.<br>
-Submit a pull request with a clear description of your changes.<br>
+Submit a pull request with a clear description of your changes.

 ---
 ## License